sagemath/trac_to_gh/Issue 9146.md

 # Issue 9146: cygwin: gd doesn't correctly link in libpng with sage-4.4.3.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9146

 Original creator: was